KaurDiljot/FP/README.md

 Validation of Claims: Testing XBNet on different datasets provides empirical evidence to validate claims made in research papers or documentation regarding its performance and capabilities.

-In summary, testing XBNet on various datasets is essential for assessing its generalizability, benchmarking its performance, identifying strengths and weaknesses, and validating its claims.
-This approach ensures a thorough understanding of XBNet's effectiveness and suitability for real-world applications across different domains.

 ---

 LINK TO RESEARCH PAPER